 It's what defined you.

-It is it is where you took your identity.
+It is where you took your identity.

-My father only worked his whole life.
+My father only worked his whole life, his whole entire life.

-And when he retired, he worked his whole entire retired life at the church until he was ill and died of a stroke.
+And when he retired, he worked his whole retired life at the church until he was ill and died of a stroke.

 And that's what he lived by.